It seems that Samsung is planning on taking a leaf out of Sony's book by making its upcoming flagships both water and dustproof.

 Not content with launching niche devices such as Galaxy S4 Active, the Korean firm is looking at ways to bring the selling point to a wider audience.

-According to ETNews, Samsung has cancelled an order for 5 million LDS (Laser Direct Structuring) antenna - which are difficult to waterproof - in favour of newer H-IMA (High-performance In-Mold Antenna) technology.
+According to ETNews, Samsung has cancelled an order for 5 million LDS (Laser Direct Structuring) antenna - which are difficult to waterproof - in favor of newer H-IMA (High-performance In-Mold Antenna) technology.

 LDS antenna provide far better reception than the waterproof friendly IMA options, but the development of H-IMA means manufacturers can now ensure reception is still good while sealing up their smartphones.